enviouscodefellow/reading-notes/401 notes/401prework.md

 Each data structure has its own characteristics, advantages and use cases.

+#### Python vs JavaScript

+Similarities:

+* Both Python and JavaScript are high-level, interpreted languages that can be used for a wide range of tasks, including web development, data analysis, and machine learning.
+* Both languages are object-oriented and have similar constructs such as classes, objects, and methods.
+* Both languages have similar syntax and control structures such as loops, conditionals, and functions.

+Differences:

+* Python is a general-purpose programming language, while JavaScript is primarily used for creating interactive front-end web applications.
+* Python uses indentation to indicate code blocks, while JavaScript uses curly braces.
+* Python has a more extensive standard library than JavaScript, which makes it easier to perform certain tasks such as reading and writing files, connecting to a database, and working with data structures.
+* JavaScript has built-in support for working with web browsers and the Document Object Model (DOM), which is not a feature of Python.
+* Python supports multiple programming paradigms such as object-oriented, imperative and functional programming, while JavaScript supports only object-oriented and functional programming.
+* JavaScript is a loosely typed language, Python is a strongly typed language.

 #### Things I want to know more about

 Emotional intelligence is a hot topic now.
 It's important to be able to assess and understand oneself before assessing others though.
 Without that it seems pretty ineffective...